Very few things bring the highest payoff for time spent than listening to and learning from Charlie Munger.

-Berkshire Hathaway owns – what – about a hundred of them, and truth of the matter is they’re all going to die and there’s nothing that can be done with good management to save them.
-It’s a sad thing because those newspapers was an accidental part of the government.
+Berkshire Hathaway owns, what, about a hundred of them, and the truth of the matter is they’re all going to die and there’s nothing that can be done with good management to save them.
+It’s a sad thing because those newspapers were an accidental part of the government.
 They called them the fort of the state and each one had come into being sort of by accident of capitalism without any planning by the founding fathers.
 The people who ran them became very powerful people due to two great American institutions; one is nepotism and the other is monopoly.

 What we get is these opinion services on TV that everybody watches where everybody believes some ridiculous version of things that’s led as much as anybody good.
 It’s not a good thing in America that we lose Newsweek-type magazines and all our daily newspapers and get back Rush Limbaugh and his ilk on the other side.
 That’s what’s happened and it’s a sad thing.

 Nobody planned that we would have a Fourth Estate that really is a branch of the government that worked really well for us and that took pride in being accurate and so on.
 And nobody planned it would go away.
 It just happened.

 Now, Daily Journal Corporation strangely is not going to disappear.
 If all our business fails, we still have a lot of marketable securities, so we’re going to do better than these other newspapers.
 I’m not counting the ones like the Wall Street Journal and the New York Times.
 There are a few that will survive no matter what, but basically, they’re all going away.
 The Daily Journal is not going to go away and leave the shareholders with nothing because of our big marketable securities.